sanjeeb-das-lti/Springboot-Rabbit/README.md

 Open browser and enter http://localhost:15672/ to redirect to RabbitMQ Dashboard Also we can Open it with IP Address http://127.0.0.1:15672 Login page default username and password: guest
-After successfully login you should see RabbitMQ Home page!
+After successfully login you should see RabbitMQ Home page!!